Table of Contents

 If you are applying them for the first time, you may find it a bit difficult.
+Applying false lashes takes patience, perseverance, and practice.
 But, I promise it is easier than you think.
-I promise when you read this, you will be a pro!
+By the time you read this, you will be a pro!
 Scroll down to see all the tips and trick we gathered on how to apply false eyelashes!

-First, what’s your eye shape?
+Figure out what’s your eye shape

-Second, what effect do you want to achieve?
+Consider what effect you want to achieve

 Find a place with good lighting and get a close-up mirror.
 Take a good look at your eyelashes.
 Do you need more volume, length or definition?

 There are so many false eyelashes shapes, and it will help you to know what kind of effect do you want to achieve.
 If you like a sexy cat eye look, go for the lashes that are longer towards the end.
-Then again, if you prefer doll-like doe eye, go for lashes that are longer in the center.
+Then again, if you prefer a doll-like doe eye, go for lashes that are longer in the center.

 - Natural false eyelashes will add subtle fullness and length, for a demure flutter.
 Natural lashes are perfect for everyday wear, a day at the office or when you’re playing it cool.

-- Dramatic lashes ramp up the volume thanks to a double layer of lashes that overlap each other to create a depth.
+- Dramatic lashes ramp up the volume thanks to a double layer of lashes that overlap each other to create depth.
 As the name suggests, dramatic lashes are perfect for any occasion where you want to bring drama.